 Hit “Publish” and your event will go live.

-Create an event from a Facebook business page
+How to Create an event from Facebook business page

 If you want to create an event from the Facebook business page, follow the steps below.
 Unfortunately, you cannot create a private event from a Facebook business page.